FinVolution Launches 11th Global AI Competition: Teaching Voice AI When to Speak

-SHANGHAI, May 22, 2026 (GLOBE NEWSWIRE) -- FinVolution Group has officially launched the 2026 FinVolution Global Data Science Competition.
+SHANGHAI, May 28, 2026 (GLOBE NEWSWIRE) -- FinVolution Group officially launched the 2026 FinVolution Global Data Science Competition in May 2026.
 This year's challenge focused on turn-taking modeling in conversations, with the aim of giving voice AI a sense of when to speak.

 Voice interaction has reached the native-audio era, with AI now responding in real time.
 What it still lacks is something humans do by instinct: knowing when to take a turn, when to stay silent, and when a brief "mm-hm" is the right reply.
 Without it, even the fastest model talks over users or lets dialogue stall.